How We Operate

-These filings include annually required filings associated with the Company’s base rate mechanisms; filings of new or modified rates; and filings relating to the Company’s fuel costs.
+These filings include annually required documents associated with the company’s base rate mechanisms; filings of new or modified rates; and filings relating to the company’s fuel costs.

-Alabama Power submits analytical data required by various environmental permits necessary for system operations, including information from water samples, emission monitoring, and water withdrawal.
+Alabama Power submits analytical data required by various environmental permits necessary for system operations.
+These include information from water samples, emission monitoring, and water withdrawal.
 Alabama Power also submits regular compliance reports to help regulators assess ongoing compliance with environmental regulations.

 This plan reflects the optimal mix of supply-side and demand-side resources needed to meet the expected electrical requirements of its customers, consistent with the Company’s duties and obligations to the public as a regulated public utility.
 Generally speaking, the integrated resource plan informs the Company as to when a reliability based resource addition appears to be needed and what the optimal mix of resources will be to meet customers’ future load requirements.

-The Company submits avoided cost projections in multiple ways.
-The Company annually provides updated avoided cost data to the PSC for purposes of determining the price that will be paid for the sale of alternate energy to certain customers under Rate PAE.
-The Company also submits to the PSC on a biennial basis projected estimated avoided cost data in accordance with the requirements of the Public Utility Regulatory Policies Act of 1978 (PURPA).
+Alabama Power submits avoided cost projections in multiple ways.
+We annually provide updated avoided cost data to the PSC for purposes of determining the price that will be paid for the sale of alternate energy to certain customers under Rate PAE.
+Every other year we also submit projected estimated avoided cost data in accordance with the requirements of the Public Utility Regulatory Policies Act of 1978 (PURPA).

 Financial statements and reports: about 40 each year